petercat-ai/petercat/assistant/docs/index.md

 ```

-## How to integrate PertercatLUI by UMD way?
+## How to integrate PeterCatLUI by UMD way?

 Step 1, externalize the following dependencies for your project **if you already used them in your project**: